maor-rozenfeld/sell-bcash/README.md

 >**Disclaimer**
 >
-> **The price of Bitcoin and other cryptocurrencies are very highly volatile.
-It is common for prices to increase or decrease by over 100% in a single day.
+> **The price of Bitcoin and other cryptocurrencies are highly volatile.
+It is common for prices to increase or decrease by 100% in a single day.
 Although this could mean potential huge profits, this also could mean potential huge losses.
 Only invest money which you are willing to lose.**
 >
 > I cannot and will not help you decide if selling BCash for Bitcoin will be financially beneficial in the long term.
 All steps are taken at your own risk.
 If you don't want to sell, you're not required to do any action.
 You do not need to "claim" your BCash, since you already have it.
 However, it still advised to follow steps 1 and 2 to move your BCash to a new address.